codeBodger/minetest-tnt/README.md

 # minetest-tnt
-This is a modified tnt mod for minetest
+This is a modified tnt mod for minetest.
+It's designed to work in such a way that servers won't crash when it's used.
+This is done by introducing a delay between explosions.

 -- Here is the README.txt from the original mod -- Minetest Game mod: tnt